ManuETR/ROS2UE5-tools/README.md

 2. **Robot Setup**:
    - You can add one or more robots.
-   - Robot names can be either strings or paths to `.stl` or `.urdf` files.
+   - Robot names can be either strings or paths to `.sdf` or `.urdf` files.
    - Positions for each robot are specified as `[x, y, z]` coordinates (default: `[0, 0, 0]`).
    - You can add default JointStateSubscribers and JointControllers with customizable topics and modes.